Go to Homepage

 Japamala offers blue ocean views

-Japamala, azure views/ photo: hotel
+Japamala hillside huts: azure views/ photo: hotel

 Malaysia is a foodie’s paradise and its islands are no exception.
 Salang Village is the place to go for the widest choice.
-Try a “Ramly” burger: beef patties, lettuce and cheese wrapped in a fried egg, slathered with sauce and sandwiched between two thick buns, all for RM5.
+Try a “Ramly” burger: beef patties, lettuce and cheese wrapped in a fried egg, slathered with sauce and sandwiched between two thick buns, all for RM10 or less.
 There's an excellent Ramly burger stand next to the Salang Dreams Restaurant.
 It's cheap, authentic and delicious.
-The Salang Dreams Restaurant does a very good Bandung noodle noodles with chicken, vegetables and egg in peanut sauce – and the Pattaya fried rice comes wrapped in an omelette.
+The Salang Dreams Restaurant (salang-dream-restaurant) does a very good Bandung noodle noodles with chicken, vegetables and egg in peanut sauce – and the Pattaya fried rice comes wrapped in an omelette.

 Shopping here is about as varied as the nightlife and beaches are blissfully free of unwanted hawkers.
 Souvenir shops in Tekek and Salang Village sell colourful trinkets and cheap glad rags, and there are a few duty-free shops in Tekek.
-Tioman spas and massage parlours are confined to hotels where an hour’s back rub will set you back around RM150.
+Tioman spas and massage parlours are confined to hotels where an hour’s back rub will set you back around RM250.

 ▲ top